Meet Our Team

 The SOZO Board

 Kerry is a local resident with 25 years of experience building and managing companies that provide innovative solutions for all types of health care organizations.
-In 1985, Kerry began his career selling and servicing computer network systems to the physicians of Central Washington.
+In 1985, Kerry began his career selling and servicing computer network systems to physicians in Central Washington.
 In 1998, Kerry founded CodeCorrect and acquired MedRelevance.
 He successfully combined the resources of the two companies to create an extremely successful CodeCorrect product line.
 The resulting chargemaster product was the most installed product in hospitals nationwide.
 This earned CodeCorrect the ranking of #18 on Inc. 500’s fastest growing companies in 2004 and #81 in 2005.
-Kerry was instrumental in the successful acquisition of CodeCorrect by UCG in 2004, Accuro Healthcare Solutions in 2006 and MedAssets, Inc. in 2008.
-In 2011, Kerry turned his focus to the new medical coding system that all physicians and hospitals must start using in 2015.
-As CEO of VitalWare, Kerry, and his team of 50 people take care of over 300+ hospital clients across the country.
+Kerry was instrumental in the successful acquisition of CodeCorrect by UCG in 2004, Accuro Healthcare Solutions in 2006, and MedAssets, Inc. in 2008.
+In 2011, Kerry turned his focus to the new medical coding system that all physicians and hospitals were to start using in 2015.
+As CEO of VitalWare, Kerry and his team of 50 people take care of 300+ hospital clients across the country.

-Kerry enjoys skiing, boating, scuba diving and traveling to soccer games with his wife Gina and their 2 girls, Kelly 14, and Sophia 12.
+Kerry enjoys skiing, boating, scuba diving, and traveling to soccer games with his wife, Gina, and their two girls, Kelly (14) and Sophia (12).

 Rich Austin - Secretary